neotechies/flipkart_grid/README.md

 - Bio
 - Twitter age
 - Likes on tweets
+- Likes
-- LikesAll the tweets by the user
+- All the tweets by the user

 Similarly, from facebook following many features have been captured for processing: